scherzoq/Prosper-IT-Live-Project/README.md

         }

 ### Admin Settings Reader Helper
-For this related story, I created a helper function that – whenever it was called – would retrieve the Admin Settings JSON object, deserialize it into an AdminSettings object (as defined by the model I created; see previous story above), and return that object to whatever code called the function.
+For this related story, I created a helper function that – whenever it was called – would retrieve the Admin Settings JSON object from the [Admin Settings Function](#admin-settings-function) story, deserialize it into a C# AdminSettings object (as defined by the model I created), and return that object to whatever code called the function.
 Here is my code for the helper function:

 	public class AdminSettingsReader
 	{